 - required IT resources

 Check Fast Track to SIDE for further details about IT resources.

 How will my child know how and when to get started?

-- Within a few days of enrolment at SIDE, your child will receive an email with ‘Getting Started at SIDE’ in the subject line, sent by SIDE 360 if they are new to SIDE.
+- If your child is new to SIDE they will receive an email with ‘Getting Started at SIDE’ in the subject line, sent by SIDE 360.

 - The email is important because it provides your child’s username and password for Moodle.